 Before he starts humming Marvin Gaye through his other twirling trumpet, we decide to bid a hasty adieu, because I for one don’t want to be on the other end of 3-tonnes of pervy pachyderm.

 We drive further into the park in search of a few less excitable elephants and come across a largish group of females with a new born baby, still wobbly on its feet.

 My BFF and I are missing our own babies and, though quietly thanking our lucky stars none of them weighed in at 120 kgs at birth, our hearts explode into maternal mush.

-While we remain at a discreet distance the ladies of this herd still protectively surround the baby and one trumpets angrily in our direction, clearly telling us to move on.
-This pair of human mums, in complete sorority with our gargantuan sisters, requests our driver to do just that and leave them to bond with their babe in peace and privacy.
+While we remain at a discreet distance, the ladies of this herd protectively surround the baby and one trumpets angrily in our direction, clearly telling us to move on.
+This pair of human mums, in complete sorority with our gargantuan sisters, requests our driver to do just that and leaves them to bond with their babe in peace and privacy.

 500-metres later we are rewarded with the sight of another larger group of around 30 elephants.
 These ones are neither on the make or nursing, so once again we stop to quietly observe the complex interrelationships, displays of friendship and familial affection between the animals.
-It is mesmerising.
+We are spellbound.

-By the time we roll out of Minneriya National Park, we’ve sighted an incredible amount of wildlife and birdlife along with more than 80 wild and happy elephants doing what elephants are meant to do, exactly where they’re meant to be doing it.
+By the time we roll out of Minneriya National Park, we’ve sighted an incredible amount of wildlife and birdlife along with almost 100 wild and happy elephants doing what elephants are meant to do, exactly where they’re meant to be doing it.